halleewong/ScribblePrompt/README.md

 ## Updates

-* (2024-04-16) Released MedScribble -- a diverse dataset of segmentation tasks with scribble annotations
+* (2024-04-16) Released [MedScribble](https://github.com/halleewong/ScribblePrompt/tree/main/MedScribble) -- a diverse dataset of segmentation tasks with scribble annotations
-* (2024-04-15) An updated version of the paper is on ArXiv!
+* (2024-04-15) An updated version of the paper is on arXiv!
 * (2024-04-14) Added google colab tutorial
 * (2024-01-19) Released scribble simulation code
 * (2023-12-15) Released model code and weights